Bernstein-gamma functions and exponential functionals of Levy Processes: Introduction

-for $z\in\CbOI=\curly{z\in\Cb:\,\Re(z)>0}$.
+on the region $z\in\CbOI=\curly{z\in\Cb:\,\Re(z)>0}$.
 In turn the solution to \eqref{eq:feb} can be represented on $\CbOI$ as an infinite Weierstrass product involving $\phi\in\Bc$, see \cite[Chapter 6]{Patie-Savov-16}.
 In Theorem \ref{thm:Wp} we obtain the main complex-analytical properties of $\Wp$ via a couple of parameters pertaining to all $\phi\in\Bc$.
 Also, new asymptotic representations of $\Wp$ are contained in Theorem \ref{thm:Stirling}.
 From them, the asymptotic of $\Wp$ along imaginary lines of the form $a+i\R, a>0,$ can be related to the geometry of the set $\phi\lbrb{\CbOI}$.
-In many instances this asymptotic can be computed or well-estimated as illustrated in Proposition \ref{thm:imagineryStirling}.
+In many instances this asymptotic can be computed or well-estimated as it is amply illustrated in Proposition \ref{thm:imagineryStirling}.

 All results are reminiscent of the Stirling asymptotic for the gamma function which solves \eqref{eq:feb} with $\phi(z)=z$.
 For this purpose we call the functions $\Wp$ Bernstein-gamma functions.
 Due to their ubiquitous presence in many theoretical studies they are an important class of special functions.
 If $\Rp=\intervalOI$ the restriction of \eqref{eq:feb} on $\Rp$ has been considered in a larger generality by Webster in \cite{Webster-97} and for the class of Bernstein functions by Hirsch and Yor \cite{Hirsch-Yor-13}.
 More information on the literature can be found in Section \ref{sec:mainResults}.